-The EDCs' proposal for the 2022 BGS-RSCP Auction can be summarized as follows:
+The EDCs' proposal for the 2023 BGS-RSCP Auction can be summarized as follows:

 - BGS-RSCP procurement offers will be solicited through a statewide Auction Process that simultaneously seeks offers for all BGS-RSCP Load in the State.
-Appendix B, the BGS-RSCP Auction Rules, further describe this Auction Process. - 2.
+Appendix B, the BGS-RSCP Auction Rules, further describes this Auction Process. - 2.
 The BGS-RSCP Auction will seek offers for the supply of full requirements tranches of each EDC's BGS-RSCP Load for a three-year period.
 Full requirements service includes energy, capacity, ancillary services, as well as the obligation to meet the requirements under the RPS.
-For each EDC, tranches in the 2022 BGS-RSCP Auction will be identical and uniform and will represent a fixed percentage of that EDC's total BGS-RSCP Load.
-Approximately two-thirds of the EDCs' BGS-RSCP Load for the period from June 1, 2022 through May 31, 2023 was secured through the 2020 and 2021 Auctions.
-Therefore, approximately one-third of the EDCs' BGS-RSCP Load will be procured for the BGS Supply period beginning June 1, 2022.
-Following a successful Auction Process, the EDCs will have under contract approximately one-third of their total BGS-RSCP Load with a remaining contract term of one year, approximately one-third of their total BGS-RSCP Load for a term of three years. - 3.
-The EDCs will use a multiple round descending clock auction to procure BGS-RSCP Supply.
+For each EDC, tranches in the 2023 BGS-RSCP Auction will be identical and uniform and will represent a fixed percentage of that EDC's total BGS-RSCP Load.
+Approximately two-thirds of the EDCs' BGS-RSCP Load for the period from June 1, 2023 through May 31, 2024 was secured through the 2021 and 2022 Auctions.
+Therefore, approximately one-third of the EDCs' BGS-RSCP Load will be procured for the BGS Supply period beginning June 1, 2023.
+Following a successful Auction Process, the EDCs will have under contract approximately one-third of their total BGS-RSCP Load with a remaining contract term of one year, approximately one-third of their total BGS-RSCP Load with a remaining contract term of two years, and approximately one-third of their total BGS-RSCP Load for a term of three years.

+- 3. The EDCs will use a multiple round descending clock auction to procure BGS-RSCP Supply.
 In a round, bidders will state how many tranches they wish to serve of an EDC's BGS-RSCP Load at the price in that round.
 The going price will decrease each round in which there is excess supply and the BGS-RSCP Auction will end when the amount proposed to be supplied is equal to the amount the EDCs wish to procure.
 There will be a single clearing price for each EDC's BGS-RSCP Load that will apply to all tranches for that EDC procured in this Auction.
-Payments to bidders from June through September will be shaped by the use of a summer multiplicative factor on the Auction price, and payments for the remaining months will be shaped by the use of a winter multiplicative factor.
+Payments to bidders from June through September will be shaped by the use of a summer multiplicative factor on the Auction price, and payments for the remaining months will be shaped by the use of a winter multiplicative factor. - 4.
+In the 2020 BGS proceeding6, the EDCs proposed, and the Board approved, the use of a capacity proxy price ("Capacity Proxy Price") for each EDC to be treated as the capacity price for the 2022/2023 delivery year as the capacity price for that delivery year, established by PJM's capacity auctions, was expected not to be known prior to the 2020 BGS Auctions.
+Similarly, in the 2021 BGS proceeding, the capacity prices for the 2022/2023 and 2023/2024 delivery years were expected not to be known prior to the 2021